pingcap/docs-cn/op-guide/ansible-deployment.md

 172.16.10.6
 ```

-### The cluster topology of multiple TiKV instances on a single machine
+### Option 2: Use the cluster topology of multiple TiKV instances on each TiKV node

-Take two TiKV instances as an example:
+Take two TiKV instances on each TiKV node as an example:

 | Name  | Host IP     | Services   |
 |:------|:------------|:-----------|